yildizmy/pet-clinic/backend/src/main/resources/docs/how_to_run.md

 ```
 <br/>

-> **Note** If the _Environment variables_ field is not available, it can be added via _Modify options_ menu on the _Rub/Debug Configurations_ dialog.
+> **Note** If the _Environment variables_ field is not available, it can be added via _Modify options_ menu on the _Rub/Debug Configurations_ dialog (Alt + E).

 <br/>

-6. Change the current directory to the frontend project directory on command prompt window:
+6. Open another command prompt window or tab and change the current directory to the frontend project:

 ```
-cd frontend
+cd pet-clinic\frontend
 ```
 <br/>